spryker/spryker-docs/docs/dg/dev/frontend-development/202311.0/yves/implement-image-optimization.md

 The `imagemin` plugin is a npm package that compresses a particular image format.
 For example, `mozjpeg` compresses JPEG files.
 Popular image formats may have multiple plugins to choose from.

-## Prerequisites
+## Install image optimization

-Add the following plugins to the `package.json` and install them using the `npm install` command:
+1. Add the following plugins to the `package.json`:

 | NAME | VERSION |
 |---|---|